otvam/pypeec/paper.md

 the sparse preconditioner factorization (MKL/PARDISO and PyAMG) and the FFT operations (FFTW, MKL/FFT, and CuPy/CUDA).
 PyPEEC can be used through an API, a command-line tool, or Jupyter notebooks.
-The package is available through the Python package index (PyPi) and the community-driven packaging for Conda (conda-forge).
+The package is available through the Python package index (PyPi) and the community-driven Conda package index (conda-forge).
 A Docker image with JupyterLab is also maintained.

 \autoref{fig:workflow} depicts the PyPEEC workflow.
 First, the *mesher* builds